ShivamTripathi028/rak-chatbot-backend/product-categories/wisduo/rak813-module/datasheet.md

 - Base on nRF52832(BLE) and SX127X (LoRa)
 - Supports UART, SPI, I2C, and GPIOs Interface.
-- Small size and low power, sleep current down to 2&nbsp;uA
+- Small size and low power, sleep current down to 2 uA
-- High receiver sensitivity: LoRa down to -146dBm, BLE down to -96&nbsp;dBm
+- High receiver sensitivity: LoRa down to -146dBm, BLE down to -96 dBm
-- Operates at a Temperature of -40&nbsp;°C to 85&nbsp;°C
+- Operates at a Temperature of -40 °C to 85 °C
-- TX Power: LoRa adjustable up to +14&nbsp;dBm high efficiency PA, max PA boost up to 20&nbsp;dBm, BLE -20 to +4&nbsp;dBm in 4 DB steps
+- TX Power: LoRa adjustable up to +14 dBm high efficiency PA, max PA boost up to 20 dBm, BLE -20 to +4 dBm in 4 DB steps
 - Building in both TX and RX filter
 - Building in TCXO for high-frequency stability
-- Provides multiple band selection including 433/470/868/915 MHz for LoRa and 2.4&nbsp;GHz for BLE
+- Provides multiple band selection including 433/470/868/915 MHz for LoRa and 2.4 GHz for BLE
-- Storage Temperature: -40&nbsp;°C to 85&nbsp;°C
+- Storage Temperature: -40 °C to 85 °C
 - Supports LoRa Point-to-Point Communication in all the bands
 - FSK, GFSK, and LoRa Technology modulation
-- llP3 = -11&nbsp;dBm
+- llP3 = -11 dBm
-- Up to 15&nbsp;km coverage at suburban and up to 5&nbsp;km coverage at urban areas.
+- Up to 15 km coverage at suburban and up to 5 km coverage at urban areas.

 ## Specifications